 Each Orvis fly rod is designed to cast a specific fly fishing line size, also called line weight.
-This is the fly line that will optimize the performance of your rod at the normal casting distances of 20 to 60 feet for a trout rod and 30 to 80 feet for a rods designed for saltwater, salmon, or steelhead fishing.
+This is the fly line that will optimize the performance of your rod at the normal casting distances of 20 to 60 feet for trout rods and 30 to 80 feet for rods designed for saltwater, salmon, or steelhead fishing.
 Regardless of whether you purchase a floating, sinking, or sink-tip line, the correct line size is the one your rod is rated for.

-In an Orvis rod designation, the first two numbers are the length in feet, the last number before the dash is the line size the rod is rated for, and the number after the dash is how many pieces the rod breaks down into: 904-4 is a 4-piece, 9-foot rod for a 4-weight line; 865-2 is an 8 ½-foot rod for a 5-weight line that breaks down into two pieces.
+In an Orvis rod designation, the first two numbers are the length in feet, the last number before the dash is the line size the rod is rated for, and the number after the dash is how many pieces the rod breaks down into.
+For example: 904-4 is a 4-piece, 9-foot rod for a 4-weight line; 865-2 is an 8 ½-foot rod for a 5-weight line that breaks down into two pieces.

 How do I choose the right fly fishing line